ioskn/lidar_mirror_fov_reshaper/docs/sphinx/source/lidar_mirror_fov_reshaper/lidar_mirror_fov_reshaper_calibration.rst

   * - optimization.iter_max
     - The maximum number of iterations used as a stopping criterion in the optimization method.
     - 1000
-  * - optimization.adaptive_stepsize
-    - If true, the step size will be adaptive, and decrease over time.
-    - false

   * - optimization.opt_mirror_orientation
     - If true, the mirror orientation will be optimized/calibrated.
     - true